Ohio Amish Country: Media

-The Budget, a weekly Amish and Mennonite correspondence newspaper distributed in various Amish communities throughout the US and in other countries, is produced in Sugarcreek, which is part of the Holmes County settlement.
+The Budget, a weekly Amish and Mennonite correspondence newspaper distributed in various Amish communities throughout the United States and in other countries, is produced in Sugarcreek, which is part of the Holmes County settlement.
 Issues contain letters from "scribes", usually women, reporting what has been happening in their church district.
-The paper is published in English; while the first language most Old Order Amish learn is Pennsylvania Dutch, a dialect of German, many older Amish did not learn to read or write it.
+The paper is published in English; while the first language that most Old Order Amish learn is Pennsylvania Dutch, a dialect of German, many older Amish did not learn to read or write it.
 William Schreiber notes the tendency for German phrasing and the occasional German word in many contributions.

 The Budget started in 1890 as a local newspaper for the town of Sugarcreek.
 The first 14-page issue was published May 15, 1890, by John C. Miller, known as "Budget John".
-By the 1920s most of the letter correspondents were Mennonite, but by the late 1930s were mostly Old Order Amish.
-By 1959 the paper was delivered to 42 states and 10 foreign countries.
+By the 1920s, most of the letter correspondents were Mennonite, but by the late 1930s they were mostly Old Order Amish.
+By 1959, the paper was delivered to 42 states and 10 foreign countries.

-As of 2008 the paper published approximately 300 letters each week and had a subscription of 10,000.
-As of 2010 an edition ran to 50 pages, primarily containing letters from Amish communities throughout the world, and sold for $1.
+As of 2008, the paper published approximately 300 letters each week and had a subscription of 10,000.
+As of 2010, each edition ran to 50 pages, primarily containing letters from Amish communities throughout the world, and sold for $1.
 Scribes are unpaid but receive envelopes and stamps; handwritten letters arrive to the office of the newspaper via mail and fax.
 Steven Nolt called The Budget, along with another Amish correspondence newspaper Die Botschaft, important vehicles for creating a sense of community.

 The Gemeinde Register is a biweekly newsletter published in Baltic, Ohio, that serves the Ohio Amish community.

-Carlisle Printing near Walnut Creek publishes the Ohio Amish Directory once every five years; as of 2010 it had grown to 900 pages and includes births, deaths, marriages, and occupations for all Amish except the Swartzentrubers.
+Carlisle Printing near Walnut Creek publishes the Ohio Amish Directory once every five years; as of 2010, it had grown to 900 pages and includes births, deaths, marriages, and occupations for all Amish except the Swartzentrubers.

 Amish Helping Fund

-In 1995 several Old Order Amish leaders created a nonprofit to assist young couples in purchasing their first home.
-As of 2010 the fund held $80 million and had never had a foreclosure; loans are restricted to purchasing property for earning a livelihood and not for hunting.
+In 1995, several Old Order Amish leaders created a nonprofit to assist young couples in purchasing their first home.
+As of 2010, the fund held $80 million and had never had a foreclosure; loans are restricted to purchasing property for earning a livelihood and not for hunting.